sp4ce-cowboy/smart-digital-junction/README.md

 - The generation of the .HEF file is explained later, but for now set --hef-path to load it directly as the compiled models are available in the resources folder.
 Once loaded, the pipeline produces detections that can be used directly.

-- We store and initialize objects like ByteTrack, PolygonZone, etc (and smth else add later), in GStreamerDetectionApp.
+- We store and initialize objects like ByteTrack, PolygonZone, etc, in GStreamerDetectionApp.
 Then the logic of speed estimation is integrated inside the callback (app\_callback) where there is access to frame data and detections.

 - MAKE SURE supervision, ultralytics, and related dependencies are installed in your environment.
 All the dependencies are VERSION CORRECTED inside the requirements_with_supervision file.
 Although here ultralytics is not needed since we’re not using their model, supervision and ByteTrack from supervision are necessary.